helloitsjoe/testing-workshop/README.md

 things, as well as avoiding certain things.

 - Why TDD?
-- Avoid internals like `this.state`
+- Avoid internals like `this.state` and class instance methods
 - Declarative - Test WHAT it does, not HOW it does it
 - Unit/integration test tradeoffs